java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![Hello World](/assets/images/intellij-idea/hello-world.png)](/assets/images/intellij-idea/hello-world.png)

-There are several predefined live templates, and you can also [create your own](https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html).

 IntelliJ IDEA will manage the formatting of your code as you write it.
 If needed, you can explicitly reformat the code, using the shortcut **⌘⌥L** (on macOS) or **Ctrl+Alt+L** (on Windows/Linux).

 ## Running your application